Eger: Names and etymology

 The origin of its name is unknown.
 One suggestion is that the place was named after the alder (égerfa in Hungarian) which grew so abundantly along the banks of the Eger Stream.
 This explanation seems to be correct because the name of the town reflects its ancient natural environment, and also one of its most typical plants, the alder, large areas of which could be found everywhere on the marshy banks of the Stream although they have since disappeared.
-The German name of the town: Erlau, from Erlen-au ('elder grove'), also speaks in favour of this supposition.
+The German name of the town: Erlau, from Erlen-au ('alder grove'), also speaks in favour of this supposition.
 And there is another theory which says that Eger's name comes from the Latin word: ager ('field').
 This theory comes from more recent researchers who think that during the 11th and 12th centuries settlers with a Walloon origin moved to this territory.

 The basin of Eger and the hilly region around it have always been very suitable for human settlements, and there are many archaeological findings from the early ages of history, which support this fact.